cliffpk3/adventure-works/README.md

 <h4>4.8 The project must also be sent (**SSIS Project**, **DDLs**, **DMLs**) to people@dataside.com.br.</h4>

 <h2>5.
 Business Insights</h2>
+<h4>5.1 A data or proccess revision may be necessary for further analysis</h4>
-<h4>5.2 There are many columns that could contribute to the product specification but contain numerous null values, making analyses on these features impractical.
-It would be advisable to improve the standardization in product registration or consider re-registering some products to ensure that the characteristics align with the analyses.</h4>
+There are many columns that could contribute to the product specification but contain numerous null values, making analyses on these features impractical.
+It would be advisable to improve the standardization in product registration or consider re-registering some products to ensure that the characteristics align with the analyses.
+<h4>5.2 There are some data missing on AdventureWorks2019 database</h4>
-<h4>5.1 The table **Store.BusinessEntity**, as described in the data dictionary, does not exist in the database sample.
+The table **Store.BusinessEntity**, as described in the data dictionary, does not exist in the database sample.
 Additionally, the connection between the **Person.BusinessEntity** table (BusinessEntityID) and the **Sales.Store** table (StoreID) is irregular, thus resulting in misaligned data.
-The joining of tables was achieved through the **PERSON.BUSINESSENTITY**, **PERSON.PERSON**, and **SALES.STORE** tables.</h4>
+The joining of tables was achieved through the **PERSON.BUSINESSENTITY**, **PERSON.PERSON**, and **SALES.STORE** tables.

 <h2>6.
 Conclusion</h2>
 A satisfactory dimensional model has been successfully structured, enabling detailed analysis of various relevant characteristics within a sales analysis context.
 The **Business Intelligence** model provides efficient support for the business team.